pouriya/pipeline/README.md

 # `pipeline`
-By using this library you can pass the result of an expression `A` as one parameter of another expression `B` and pass result of `B` as one parameter of `C` and so on.
+By using this library you can pass result of an expression `A` as one parameter of another expression `B` and pass result of `B` as one parameter of `C` and so on.
+It's usefull in function call chaining.
 Isntead of writing:
 ```erlang
 foo(bar(baz(new_function(other_function()))))
 ```